 Megan M. Lawson

-Megan also provides employment counseling to companies on a variety of pre-litigation employment issues and legislation.
+Megan also helps her clients avoid litigation by counseling companies on a variety of pre-litigation employment issues and legislation.

 Posts by: Megan Lawson